emissary-ingress/emissary/docs/user-guide/mappings.md

 ### <a name="services">Services</a>

 A `service` is exactly the same thing to Ambassador as it is to Kubernetes.
-When you tell Ambassador to map a resource to a service, it requires there to be a Kubernetes service with _exactly_ the same name, and it trusts whatever the Kubernetes has to say about ports at such.
+When you tell Ambassador to map a resource to a service, it requires there to be a Kubernetes service with _exactly_ the same name, and it trusts whatever Kubernetes has to say about ports and such.

 At present, Ambassador relies on Kubernetes to do load balancing: it trusts that using the DNS to look up the service by name will do the right thing in terms of spreading the load across all instances of the service.
 This will change shortly, in order to gain better control of load balancing.